cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 lunches on Fridays, usually bringing in local restaurants to serve unusual cuisine.
 On the Friday of my interview, a French restaurant served sweet and savory crêpes.
 My interview started in the morning and went through lunch.
-My third interviewer, C-H, took me to the crêpe line.
+My third interviewer, C, took me to the crêpe line.
 We jumped to the front, still chitchatting while we ordered our crêpes.
 I got to the end of the serving area and scooped some salad on my plate with a drizzle of balsamic vinaigrette.
 We returned to our conference room and continued the interview over lunch.
 I took a